COVID-19 FAQs: The extended Coronavirus Job Retention Scheme and furlough leave18/12/20

 Which staff can be furloughed?
 Does it only apply where the employee has no work to do and/or would otherwise be made redundant?

-The Treasury Direction and latest Guidance make clear that there does not have to be a potential redundancy situation in order for an employee to be furloughed.
-The Direction states that the scheme is available to anyone who is furloughed “by reason of circumstances as a result of coronavirus or coronavirus disease”.
+The Treasury Direction and Guidance for the extended scheme make clear that there does not have to be a potential redundancy situation in order for an employee to be furloughed.
+The Direction states that the scheme is available to anyone who is furloughed “whose employment activities have been adversely affected by the coronavirus or coronavirus disease or the measures taken to prevent or limit its further transmission”.

 Can my staff insist on being furloughed?